Welcome to Irreverent Gent !

 I know what it’s like to be mired in self-defeating self-doubt; to feel more like a worrier than a warrior; to sweat the small stuff; and to spend more time fretting and stressing than acting and improving.

 By harnessing your penchant for analysis and attention to detail, you can take your thoughtfulness from a perceived weakness to an undeniable strength.
+You can use self-improvement to bolster your self-confidence, and Make Yourself Esteemed.

 I know because I’ve done it.
 And you can too.